Existence and density of typical Hodge loci: Recollections

 Let $\V$ be a $\Z$-VHS on a smooth, irreducible and quasi-projective algebraic variety $S$ over $\C$, let $(\G,D)$ be its generic Hodge datum, and fix $s_0 \in S^\an$ a Hodge generic point such that the Mumford-Tate group of the Hodge structure carried by $\V_{s_0}$ is equal (and not only isomorphic) to $\G$.
 The local system $\V_\Q := \V \otimes_\Z \Q$ corresponds to a representation of the topological fundamental group of $S^\an$ with base-point $s_0$:

 We define the \textit{algebraic monodromy group $\mon$ of $\V$} as the identity connected component of the $\Q$-Zariski closure of $\rho(\pi_1(S^\an, s_0))$ in $\gl(\V_{\Q,s_0})$.
 More generally, if $Y \subset S$ is an irreducible algebraic subvariety, we define the \textit{algebraic monodromy group $\mon_Y$ of $Y$ for $\V$} as the algebraic monodromy group of the restricted $\Z$-VHS $\V \vert_{Y^\sm}$ on the smooth locus $Y^\sm$ of $Y$.
-Then, recall the following celebrated result of André which follows from the theorem of the fixed part and the semi-simplicity theorem of Deligne \cite{hodge2} (in the geometric setting) and Schmid \cite{schmid} (for general $\Z$-VHS). \begin{theorem}[{\cite[Thm.
+Then, recall the following celebrated result of André which follows from the theorem of the fixed part and the semi-simplicity theorem of Deligne \cite{hodge2} (in the geometric setting) and Schmid \cite{schmid} (for general $\Z$-VHS).

+\begin{theorem}[{\cite[Thm.
 1]{andre}}] Let $Y \subset S$ be an irreducible algebraic subvariety.
-Then the monodromy group $\mon_Y$ of $Y$ for $\V$ is a normal subgroup of the derived subgroup $\G_Y^\der$ of the generic Mumford-Tate group of $Y$ for $\V$. \end{theorem} In analogy with Proposition \ref{caracspec} one defines: \begin{definition} An irreducible algebraic subvariety $Y \subset S$ is said \textit{weakly special for $\V$} if it is maximal for the inclusion among irreducible algebraic subvarieties of $S$ which have algebraic monodromy group $\mon_Y$. \end{definition} As in the case of special subvarieties, there is a nice group theoretic description of weakly special subvarieties.
-A \textit{weakly special subvariety of the Hodge variety $\Gamma \quo D$} is defined to be either a special subvariety, or the image of a subvariety of the form
+Then the monodromy group $\mon_Y$ of $Y$ for $\V$ is a normal subgroup of the derived subgroup $\G_Y^\der$ of the generic Mumford-Tate group of $Y$ for $\V$. \end{theorem}